CodeMaster7000/ATM-Management/README.md

-# ATM-Management
+# ATM Management

+## About

-A C++ program to handle cash deposits, withdrawals, transactions, and more in a fictional library.
+A C++ program to handle cash deposits, withdrawals, transactions, and more, in a fictional library.